KidkArolis/kinfolk/README.md

 ### `useSetter(atomRef)`

-Allows updating an atom with a setter that takes a value or an update function.
+Update an atom with a setter that takes a value or an update function.

 ```js
 const set = useSetter(counter)